Texas This Week: KVUE's Erica Proffer discusses allegations surrounding Bastrop center for foster children

 1. Texas Lyceum Poll: Gov. Greg Abbott and Beto O'Rourke in tight race

 The Texas Lyceum Poll released a March poll on the race for governor this week.
 The non-partisan group polled 1,200 Texas adults and 926 of them self identified as registered voters.
 The registered voters were asked who they would vote for if the election was held today.
-The answer -- the candidates are pretty much tied.
-Forty-two percent of voters say they're backing republican Governor Greg Abbott while 40% say they'd vote for democrat Beto O'Rourke.
+The answer –the candidates are pretty much tied.
+Forty-two percent of voters say they're backing republican Gov. Greg Abbott while 40% say they'd vote for Democrat Beto O'Rourke.
 The governor's lead is well within the margin of error, making this a tight race, especially with 11% percent of respondents saying they haven't made a decision.

 2. Investigation reveals AG Ken Paxton costing taxpayers for attempt to overturn 2020 election